Lakes Conference: Recent conference membership changes

 In 2009–10, Sheldon left the conference to join the Siouxland Conference.
 Sheldon officials cited travel distances as the reason for making the jump, as five schools from the Siouxland Conference are closer to Sheldon than the second-closest Lakes Conference school.

 In 2017 Emmetsburg, a founding member of the Lakes Conference, left the conference to join the Twin Lakes Conference.
 Emmetsburg officials cited school size comparisons and a lack of ability to compete successfully in the Lakes Conference as the two main reasons for the switch.

 In March 2018, Le Mars Community announced that it would be leaving the Lakes Conference to join the Missouri River Activities Conference.
 Le Mars officials explained that they chose to leave due to the instability of the Lakes Conference, disparity of the sizes of schools in the Lakes Conference, and a lack of consistent high-caliber competition from top to bottom in the conference on a yearly basis.
 Le Mars Community participated in Lakes Conference competition for the 2018–19 school year before leaving for the Missouri River Activities Conference for the 2019–20 school year.

 Lakes Conference officials have said that they are working to find other schools to bring the conference back up to seven, eight, or even more members.
 However, until this happens, the conference will temporarily run as a six-school conference.
 If no school will agree to join the conference after Le Mars's departure, conference officials will meet to discuss future options, including continuing with six teams or disbanding the conference.

 On February 15, 2021, Western Christian announced it would be leaving the conference following the 2021-2022 school year.
 The school noted it was operating as a geographical outlier, and that distance to the other schools was expensive.
 The school did not specify which conference it would be joining, it did mention that it was interesting in competing more locally.
 The school has attempted to join the Siouxland Conference, and was denied membership.
 It will remain independent of conference affiliation for the time being.

+On December 17 2024 The Siouxland Conference extended invitations to Cherokee, Estherville–Lincoln Central, Spencer and Storm Lake to join starting with the 2026-27 academic year.
+The Siouxland Conference officially announced on January 8, 2025 that these schools will officially join the conference on August 1, 2026 along with Spirit Lake and former Lakes Conference member Western Christian to form a 16-school superconference.